Miichxael/Miichxael/README.md

 - *You probably won't want to know about me, and I'm pretty sure of it.*
 - *Stop asking me with a stupid questions !*
-- *If you want to know more about me, no, you will not won't to know about me !*
+- *If you want to know more about me, no, you will not !*
 - *Okay, BYE !*
 <br>